cmharlow/SHAREOpenRefineWkshop/Installation/README.md

 1. Go to the [OpenRefine 2.7 beta Download Page](https://github.com/OpenRefine/OpenRefine/releases).
 Find OpenRefine v2.7 Release Candidate 2 (this should be at the top of the page).
 2. Download the OpenRefine file for your operating system and follow the instructions:
-  a.
-For Windows:
+    * For Windows:
       * Download `openrefine-win-2.7-rc.2.zip`, unzip, and double-click on `openrefine.exe`.
       * If you’re having issues, try double-clicking on `refine.bat` (in the downloaded and unzipped openrefine folder on your computer) instead.
-  b.
-For Mac:
+    * For Mac:
       * Download `openrefine-mac-2.7-rc.2.dmg`, open, drag icon into the `Applications` folder and double click on it.
       * If you get the error: 'this file is damaged should be moved to trash' (or something similar), do the following:
         * Open System Preferences
         * Open Security & Privacy
         * Go to the General Tab
         * Change the "Allow applications downloaded from:" setting to "Anywhere"
         * You should be able to able to open OpenRefine now.
-  c.
-For Linux:
+    * For Linux:
       * Download `openrefine-linux-2.7-rc.2.tar.gz` and unzip the file.
       * Then type `./refine` to start.
 For Linux only, type `cntl+C` to stop OpenRefine.
 3. Once you've tried starting OpenRefine, go to http://127.0.0.1:3333/ and make sure you see the OpenRefine start screen.
 4. To quit OpenRefine, close the window that appeared when clicking the starter icon.